dfaltermier/freshweb-plugin-freshweb-portfolio/README.md

 ## 1. Git Version Control System

 [Git](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 The development of this plugin uses Git for this purpose.
-More specifically, we use [Beanstalk](https://beanstalkapp.com) as our public Git repository.
+More specifically, we use [Beanstalk](https://beanstalkapp.com) as our private Git repository.

 If you find this theme on the GitHub.com repository, then the code is provided only as a public coding example for others to examine.
 The original source is still actively maintained in our private Beanstalk repository.